Zhixin-Stat/RegPO_MCSD/README.md

 # MisCurrentPO
-R codes for paper "Regression analysis of  misclassified current status data with potentially unknown test accuracy".
+R codes for paper "Regression analysis of  misclassified current status data with potentially unknown test accuracy":

 file: MIspline.R can be saved in a separate R file and then call it in main code by source("MIspline.R")